Pan-Canadian-Genome-Library/molecular-data-submission-workflow/README.md

 ## Usage

-For more detailed usage instructions, including additional examples and configuration options, see **[Complete Usage Guide](docs/usage.md)** which contains detailed command-line examples, instructions, and advanced configurations.
+For more detailed usage instructions, including additional examples and configuration options, see **[Complete Usage Guide](docs/usage.md)** [**TODO**] which contains detailed command-line examples, instructions, and advanced configurations.

 First, prepare your data and metadata files into a data directory structure, e.g: